-When in a boat, winding along the water at 5kph or less, acknowledging the odd angler and the walkers and cyclists on the bank as they pass you by, you are very aware of wildlife.
-It might be a plant growing out of the wall of a lock, a range of plants along the edge of the water, trees and shrubs in their various stages throughout the season, that kingfisher who is skimming the water ahead of us or ducks scurrying into the reeds, nature is all around us.
+When in a boat, winding along the water at 5kph or less, acknowledging anglers, walkers and cyclists on the bank as they pass you by, you are very aware of wildlife.
+It might be a plant growing out of the wall of a lock, a range of plants along the edge of the water, trees and shrubs in their various stages throughout the season, that kingfisher skimming the water ahead of us or ducks scurrying into the reeds, nature is all around.

 The canals in particular, although manmade, are home to an amazing range of flora and fauna.
 Many capture this beauty on film and some in paintings, like one of our members Jills portfolio

 The Irish Wildlife Trust is committed to raising awareness of Ireland’s rich natural heritage and protecting it for future generations.

 We also have the amazing Pollardstown Fen nearby.

 Pollardstown Fen on the northern margin of the Curragh can be reached by water along the Milltown Feeder, which passes around the Hill of Allen and on to Milltown Bridge.
 The Fen area is 220 hectares with 36 springs and rare vegetation and invertebrates in a 5000-year-old landscape.
 The plants include saw-sedge, black bog-rush, purple moor grass, fan thistle, butterwort, fragrant orchid, fly orchid, marsh orchid and many more.

 The evolution of Pollardstown fen began after the last ice age, about 13,000 years ago, when retreating ice fields left behind a large hollow, filled with glacial melt water and bounded by an esker.